 Lymph nodes are found at certain points with lymph vessels.
 Lymph nodes can be palpated when you press into the crease between the pelvic region and thigh and just below the collarbone under the arms.
-If you feel small bumps or even pain when you touch these areas, they are an indication of blocked lymph nodes that in turn signifies a mechanical malfunction within the lymphatic system.
+If you feel small bumps or even pain when you touch these areas, they are an indication of blocked lymph nodes that, in turn, signify a mechanical malfunction within the lymphatic system.
 Lymph tenderness typically occurs in spots shown by dark areas:

-The inguinal nodes in men, situated in the groin’s crease between the thigh and genitals, are the main vessels for allowing release of lymph build up (fluid and protein) from the prostate.
-Women have the axillary nodes, which is found and begins in the armpit and extends downward to the breast, as the main vessel for releasing a build-up of lymph material (fluid and protein) from the breast.
+The inguinal nodes in men, situated in the groin’s crease between the thigh and genitals, are the main vessels for allowing the release of lymph buildup (fluid and protein) from the prostate.
+Women have axillary nodes, which is found to begin in the armpit and extend downward to the breast, as the main vessel for releasing a build-up of lymph material (fluid and protein) from the breast.
 In a lot of prostate and breast cancer cases (as well as other cancer conditions), these lymph nodes are oftentimes swollen and too overburdened, making them incapable of expelling lymphatic fluid.

 Several years of comprehensive clinical research has been done on the issue of lymph flow.
 This has led to highly effective manual procedures for revitalizing the lymph system.
 Along with the use of manual lymph drainage procedures, non-invasive LBG technology can help eliminate the build-up of lymphatic fluid naturally, rapidly, and safely.
 One of the benefits of LBG is it helps the body attain a free circulation of proteins within the lymphatic system.
 It also frees up blocked bonded protein in the regions of connective tissue.